Maria A. Prado, Chaplin, MPA, BA

 Senior Coordinator

 Thomas is a long-standing member of the horticulture team at the People’s Garden in Patterson Houses, where he has spent years cultivating not only plants but also community spirit.
-Driven by a deep desire to support those in need, Thomas joined PRADO of Transitioning Forward (PTF) as a volunteer in 2023.
+Driven by a deep desire to support those in need, Thomas joined PRADO of Transitioning Forward (PTF) as a volunteer.
 His meticulous attention to detail and unwavering commitment quickly earned him the title of Senior Coordinator.
 In this role, Thomas helps lead community initiatives with care and precision, ensuring that every effort—whether in the garden or at the pantry—reflects PRADO’s mission of empowerment, nourishment, and unity in the South Bronx.

 Deshon Thompson